iDesignRES/CHP_modelling/README.md

 - The combustion of biomass assumes a constant excess-air ratio of 1.2.
 - The steam turbine power outputs are calculated assuming constant isentropic efficiencies for each stage.

-## Usage

-The bioCHP plant model can be tested through separate C++ files located in the [`Tests`]tests directory.
-The tests are minimum working examples highlighting the main functionalities of the model.

 ## Model tests description

 This repository contains separately c++ files bioCHP_function_test_[number].cpp: